 CDOT and the Federal Highway Administration (FHWA) expect to issue a Record of Decision finalizing plans for I-70 East in 2015, so that construction can begin as soon as 2016.
 This timing is critical given the condition of the nearly 50-year-old bride.
 Although recent repairs extended its useful life, the viaduct must still be replaced and construction of the new highway needs to begin soon.

-To meet these deadlines, a Supplemental Draft Environmental Impact Statement will be issued late summer/early fall 2013.
+To meet these deadlines, a Supplemental Draft Environmental Impact Statement is expected to be released in late summer 2014.
 It will preliminary identify the PCL option as the preferred alternative.
 This document will analyze the alternatives on the existing alignment being considered.
-It also includes additional discussion on why CDOT chose not to consider rerouting the highway out of Denver.
+It also includes additional discussions on why CDOT chose not to consider rerouting the highway out of Denver.
 Following public comment, a Final Environmental Impact Statement will be prepared, which will contain refinements, a funding plan, and responses to questions submitted on the Supplemental Draft EIS.
 After additional public comment, the FHWA will issue a record of Decision.